Spinal stimulation may boost arm recovery in new injury patients

 Summary

 This study tests whether adding a non-invasive spinal cord stimulation technique (TSCS) to standard rehabilitation can improve arm and hand function in people with a recent spinal cord injury.
-18 adults with cervical-level injuries will receive either real or sham stimulation during rehab.
-The goal is to see if this low-cost approach can boost recovery and reduce muscle stiffness.
+About 18 adults with cervical-level injuries will receive either real or sham stimulation during rehab.
+The goal is to see if this low-cost approach can enhance recovery and reduce muscle stiffness.

 Disclaimer Read more